OCA/connector-telephony/hr_recruitment_phone_log/README.rst

    :target: https://odoo-community.org

 This module is maintained by the OCA.

+OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

+To contribute to this module, please visit https://odoo-community.org.

 OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and